Darxo/Hardened/README.md

 - Necrosavants are a bit more likely to stay on the same tile and attack twice, rather than teleport to a slightly better tile
 - Improve AI targeting for throwing nets: They value the targets melee defense twice as much.
 They now also value the targets initiative and prefer isolated targets.
 - AI is now twice as likely to throw a net or use a throwing pot/bomb while adjacent to an enemy
+- AI will no longer throw nets while their strategy is defending

 ### World Map
 - At the start of each new campaign ~5 additional small bandit camps are spawned in the world